 LAFAYETTE -- Colleen McCormick, Lafayette's 2013 Business Person of the Year, is a roller derbyist's dream -- take a risk, smash down a few walls, deny the crummy economy, hurl yourself pell-mell into the unknown and have a blast.

 The owner/operator with her husband John of Lamorinda Music is also a marketing guru's fantasy.
 She's a young, vibrant woman with street smarts and a passion for excellence who finds niches and customers yearning for products and services and taps local connections to devise a small but growing empire.

 In just 3 1/2 years, Lamorinda Music has expanded from 1,800 square feet to 5,000.
 The customer base has stretched beyond its initial 10-mile radius to draw people from San Ramon, Danville, Walnut Creek and beyond.
 As school music programs are threatened and public leaders cry, "More science!
 More math!" a surge in ukulele players has created group lessons so large they needed to be held in the parking lot until the recent expansion.

 "I still don't feel like a business person," McCormick says, apologetically.
 "I'm a person who loves music and wanted to help spread it.
 I'm a mom, working with other people in the community."

 It's a quiet Saturday morning, just days after McCormick received a visit from Lafayette Chamber of Commerce Board President Caesar Perales.

 "He said, 'I'm telling people to put this date on the calendar.
-We'll be celebrating Business Person of the Year and we'll be honoring you!'"
+We'll be celebrating Business Person of the Year and we'll be honoring you!'" she recalls.